Djabouex/Djabouex/README.md

   <img src="https://github.com/Djabouex/Djabouex/blob/main/eagle-logo-design-vector.png" align="right" width="25%"/>

-I'm a ForntEnd developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Firebase.
+I'm a Computer Technician and Project Manager Previously worked in a center of more than 250 employees.
+I have over 7 years of experience in Factory Tools, Office Equipments, Computer Systems Repair, Hardware, Software, and Networking.
+I strive to use a wide range of computer knowledge and technical skills to become an advanced computer technician and professional project manager..

-- 🔭 I'm a Frontend developer at [@fiverr]
+- 🔭 I'm a Computer Technician and Project Manager
 - 🔍 I have a live Website:
 -    [ https://djaboux.neocities.org/ ]
--  🌱 I’m currently learning for javascript
+-  🌱 I’m currently learning for Web Developer
-- 💬 Ask me about **Security and Frontend and IT **
+- 💬 Ask me about **Computer Technician and Project manager and WebDev **